 Rich in fat-soluble vitamins (A, D, E, and K) and Omega-3s, grass-fed ghee provides fuel for your body, crafted for your palate.

-We’ve always seen New York as the land of milk and honey—a landscape defined by the relentless pursuit of quality and the small businesses that uphold it.
+New York is the land of milk and honey—a landscape defined by the relentless pursuit of quality and the small businesses that uphold it.
 Baking with ghee in small batches is our commitment to knowing exactly where our food comes from and how it was handled.

 We go out of our way to source the highest quality ingredients, from local New York producers to global purveyors, because we believe that the harder way is the only way to make something truly exceptional.